sujitojha1/ERA1/Session18/README.md

 ## 🎯 Problem Statement

-First part of your assignment is to train your own UNet from scratch, you can use the dataset and strategy provided in this linkLinks to an external site..
+First part of your assignment is to train your own UNet from scratch, you can use the dataset and strategy provided in this [link](https://medium.com/geekculture/u-net-implementation-from-scratch-using-tensorflow-b4342266e406).
 However, you need to train it 4 times:

 - MP+Tr+BCE
 - MP+Tr+Dice Loss